-It is necessary, within the ambit of energy shortage and its connection with climate change, to rapidly reduce the consumption of fossil fuels in order to reduce global warming.
+It is necessary, within the prospect of energy shortage and its connection with climate change, to rapidly reduce the consumption of fossil fuels in order to reduce global warming.
 This could justify a further increase in the use of nuclear energy, from the uranium fission.

-It is however necessary to get rid of the existing public opinion taboo regarding the use of nuclear energy and to resolve the problem of the treatment of nuclear waste.
+It is however necessary to overcome the current public opinion taboo regarding the use of nuclear energy and to resolve the problem of the treatment of nuclear waste.

-Uranium nuclear technology has made major progress in terms of safety and efficiency and the 4th generation power stations, associated with the production of hydrogen, currently being announced are even more efficient and safe.
+Uranium nuclear technology has made major progress in terms of safety and efficiency and the 4th generation power stations, associated with the production of hydrogen, anticipated for the near future are even more efficient and safe.